Uterine And Bladder Prolapse

 Sometimes you can reverse a mild case of prolapse by doing exercises that strengthen the pelvic muscles.
 In other cases, the degree and severity of the prolapse can increase over time as the woman ages.
 This can occur more rapidly in some women than in others.

 Advanced or severe cases of prolapse usually do not respond to exercise or hormonal therapy.
 Surgery often improves or cures pelvic organ prolapse.

 You can take some simple steps to limit stress on the pelvic support system, especially if you have given birth.
 Limit heavy lifting and avoid unnecessary straining to have bowel movements.
 Avoid smoking so that you have a lower risk of chronic cough.
 Maintain a normal body weight through careful diet and exercise.

 Estrogen supplements after menopause have been credited with helping to maintain strong pelvic muscles and ligaments, but there is no strong evidence that hormone replacement medicine after menopause prevents or treats a bladder or uterine prolapse.
 There are known health risks associated with hormone replacement, and in most women, the risks outweigh the benefits.
 If you are interested in taking hormone replacement medication, you should review the pros and cons of this treatment with your physician.

 For mild cases, measures to strengthen pelvic floor muscles may be enough to limit symptoms of prolapse.
 Exercises known as Kegel exercises are an excellent way to increase your pelvic support.

-To perform Kegel exercises, squeeze the muscles you would use to prevent yourself from passing gas.
+To perform Kegel exercises, squeeze the muscles you would use to prevent yourself from passing urine or gas.
 Hold the contraction for a few seconds, then release.
 Make sure to completely relax your pelvic floor muscles after the contraction.
 Repeat 10 times.
 Try to do four to five sets a day.